AdamSlay/Accumulator/README.md

 ## Building

 After building, the image must be tagged and pushed to ECR.
 From ECR, Lambda can pull the image and use it in a function.
-The application requires access to DataServer for pulling data from various Mesonet datasets and EFS for storing the Accumulator dataset. command for building amd64 image:
+The application requires access to DataServer for pulling data from various Mesonet datasets and EFS for storing the Accumulator dataset.

+Command for building amd64 image:
 ```bash
 docker buildx build --platform linux/amd64 -t sysdev/pyaccumulator .
 ```